Ferid Berberi: Teacher

-He was a teacher at Sami Frasheri High School in Tirana from 1969 to 1987, Professor at the Tirana University of Sports from 2009-2011, lecturer at the university "Aleksandër Xhuvani" in Elbasan and "Marin Barleti" in Tirana, and researcher at the sports research center in Tirana from 2001 to 2008.
+Known as "Persor" or Professor, he was a teacher at Sami Frasheri High School in Tirana from 1969 to 1987, Professor at the Tirana University of Sports from 2009-2011, lecturer at the university "Aleksandër Xhuvani" in Elbasan and "Marin Barleti" in Tirana, and researcher at the sports research center in Tirana from 2001 to 2008.
 He was decorated with the Order and Medal "Naim Frashëri" (Urdhri dhe Medalja "Naim Frashëri") class I and class II for his work and achievements in the field of education and for the education of the younger generation.

 As a teacher, he also impacted students outside of athletics and academics in matters of moral and philosophical thought, as well as personal care and integrity.

 He wrote several publications on sports, anatomy, psychology, training methods, youth in sports, and other perspectives.
 Through his methodology he approached sport as a science.
 He earned diplomas in mechanics from the Polytechnic School "November 7" in 1968, mechanical engineering from "University of Tirana" in 1972 and teaching from "the Academy of Athletic Physical Education" in 1977.

 Other

-As a businessman, Berberi operated the Bar/Cafe Dea in the centre of Tirana for many years, and is remembered for giving free coffee to Muslims on Bajram/(Eid al fitr), to Christians on Easter, and regularly to customers, friends and neighbours.
-As a philanthropist he quietly supported various arts and culture initiatives and projects, and was generous in supporting people in need, his family, neighbours and friends.
+While retaining close ties to former athletes and students, as a businessman, Berberi operated the Bar/Cafe Dea in the centre of Tirana for many years, and is remembered for giving free coffee to Muslims on Bajram/(Eid al fitr), to Christians on Easter, and regularly to customers, friends and neighbors.
+As a philanthropist he quietly supported various arts and culture initiatives and projects, and was generous in supporting people in need, his family, neighbors and friends.

 He visited countries on five continents through sports, education, family and tourism.
 He lived in the same neighbourhood of Tirana his entire life and was well known in numerous communities and throughout Albania and the diaspora.

 He enjoyed time at the beach, and travelled the country extensively in all seasons to find high quality organic products, among his favourite being persimmon, honey and mountain tea (sideritis) for his family, friends and neighbours, as well as high quality spring water direct from mountain sources.
+He was consistently an early supporter rural Albanian economic development through sourcing of high quality rural and organic products to family and friends living in urban areas.

+Family

+He had two children and was heavily involved in raising 5 grandchildren.
+Whenever possible he also helped his siblings, neighbors and friends as well as former students and acquaintances.